shakibamoshiri/illustrated_Perl_one-liners/README.md

 7. using **ffmpeg** to add audio file to *mp4* which I created
    - with: `ffmpeg -i video -i audio -c:v -codec -shortest output`
-8. Make alias from '#' in .bashrc
+8. make alias from '#' in .bashrc
    - with: `alias comment:='#'`
 9. make a function in .bashrc to clear screen every time that I needed to clear it